 For those who do have a mortgage, whether federally backed or private, you must have flood insurance equal to the property development cost or the coverage maximum, whichever is lower.
 The cost of property development includes rebuilding your home if it’s destroyed.
-Your insurance company’s underwriter will determine this amount based on what materials your home is made of, as well as the cost of goods and services in Newburyport.
+Your insurance company’s underwriter will determine this amount based on what materials your home is made of, as well as the cost of goods and services in Essex County.

 The maximums depend on if you purchase federal or private flood insurance.
 Federal insurance is generally limited to $250,000 for the structure and $100,000 for personal property, while private carrier limits can be much higher.